 Besides encountering cooler seas, tropical cyclones heading towards New Zealand eventually come under the influence of the westerlies.
 The westerlies of the mid-latitudes increase in strength with height, a phenomenon known as vertical wind shear.
 This shear almost literally chops off the upper part of the tropical cyclone and sweeps it away, not unlike a woodcutter chopping off the upper part of a coconut tree to leave a section just above the ground (except it's a much more gradual and subtle process).
 Along with the lower sea temperatures of the mid-latitudes, this destroys the positive feedback processes within the cyclone.
-What remains is the former cyclone’s low-level circulation, which may get carried off in the westerlies or become the focus of further development if conditions are right.
+What remains is the former tropical cyclone’s low-level circulation, which may get carried off in the westerlies or become the focus of further development if conditions are right.
 Either way, tropical cyclones approaching the New Zealand area undergo drastic changes of structure and appearance as they undergo this extra-tropical transition.
-Let’s take a look at the extra-tropical transition of Wilma, which affected New Zealand in late January.
+Let’s take a look at the extra-tropical transition of Wilma, which affected New Zealand in late January 2011.

 While in the tropics, Wilma had a similar look to Yasi, but was a less intense tropical cyclone.
 In the above infra-red satellite image (for 2pm Wednesday 26 January 2011 New Zealand Daylight Time), we can see a well-developed eye and the ring of thunderstorms surrounding it.